 We use compensation elements that meaningfully align our named executive officers' interests with those of our stockholders to incentivize long-term value creation.
 The talent and compensation committee uses its discretion in determining the appropriate mix of fixed and variable compensation for each named executive officer.
-As such, a significant portion of our executives' compensation is at-risk, performance-based compensation, in the form of long-term equity awards, and annual cash incentives that are only earned if we achieve multiple corporate goals.
+As such, a significant portion of our executives' compensation is at-risk, performance-based compensation, in the form of long-term equity awards, and annual cash incentives that are only earned to the extent we achieve the various applicable corporate goals.
 The balance between these components may change based on company performance, market forces and company objectives, among other considerations.
-In 2022, our Chief Executive Officer and other named executive officers had the following target pay mix:
+In 2023, our CEO and other named executive officers had the following target pay mix: